Richard-W/scalacrypt/README.md

 You get the idea.

 For secure encryption a pure SymmetricEncryption should never be used as an attacker would be able to flip any byte he wishes.
-For this purpose there is the CipherSuite class which signs the output of an encryption algorithm using a MAC.
+For this purpose there is the SymmetricCipherSuite class which signs the output of an encryption algorithm using a MAC.
 It extends SymmetricEncryption too, so usage is the same.